-3 Credits, Graduate Course Summer 2021

-Access to the Internet is required.
-All written assignments must be in Microsoft-Word-compatible formats.
-See the library's APA Style Guide tutorial for a list of resources that can help you use APA style.
+3 Credits, Graduate Course Summer 2021 See the library's APA Style Guide tutorial for a list of resources that can help you use APA style.

 Faculty Information

 Professional experience information for instructors is found under Faculty Information in the online course menu.